Refinancing8 min readUpdated

 When variable pricing climbs or a fixed period ends, refinance noise gets loud — big monthly deltas on mailers, cashback headlines, friends claiming they "beat the bank".
 Useful refinancing for Australian households lines up cashflow, flexibility, and horizon — not only the month a spreadsheet says switching costs are repaid.

 This piece is the broader lens: what sits beyond break-even, how buffers and behaviour matter, and when staying put competes.
-Pair with break-even depth, savings beyond monthly payment, refinancing.
+Pair with wait for rate cuts or refinance now, break-even depth, savings beyond monthly payment, and refinancing.

 Break-even helps — then ask what it ignores